Sino-Roman relations: Embassy to Augustus

-The historian Florus described the visit of numerous envoys, including the "Seres" (possibly the Chinese) to the court of the first Roman Emperor Augustus (r.
+The Roman historian Florus described the visit of numerous envoys, including the "Seres" (possibly the Chinese) to the court of the first Roman Emperor Augustus (r.
 27 BC – 14 AD):

 Even the rest of the nations of the world which were not subject to the imperial sway were sensible of its grandeur, and looked with reverence to the Roman people, the great conqueror of nations.
 Thus even Scythians and Sarmatians sent envoys to seek the friendship of Rome.
 Nay, the Seres came likewise, and the Indians who dwelt beneath the vertical sun, bringing presents of precious stones and pearls and elephants, but thinking all of less moment than the vastness of the journey which they had undertaken, and which they said had occupied four years.
 In truth it needed but to look at their complexion to see that they were people of another world than ours.

 In the entire corpus of Roman literature and historiography, Yule was unable to uncover any other mention of such a direct diplomatic encounter between the Romans and the Seres.
 He speculated that these people were more likely to have been private merchants than diplomats, since Chinese records insist that Gan Ying was the first Chinese to reach as far west as Tiaozhi (條支; Mesopotamia) in 97 AD.
 Yule notes that the 1st-century AD Periplus mentioned that people of Thinae (Sinae) were rarely seen, because of the difficulties of reaching that country.
 It states that their country, located under Ursa Minor and on the farthest unknown reaches of the Caspian Sea, was the origin of raw silk and fine silk cloth that was traded overland from Bactria to Barygaza, as well as down the Ganges.
+Ann Kolb and Michael Speidel stress how the emperor Augustus never mentioned the Seres in his monumental memoir, the Res Gestae Divi Augusti, and, contrary to the claim by Florus, the Chinese historical records describe no official attempts by the Han dynasty to engage in diplomacy with Rome until the travels of Gan Ying.